FairCrypto/faircrypto.github.io/docs/x1/developer/getting-started.md

+---
+titleTemplate: X1 Blockchain
+description: Getting started with X1 is easy.
+This guide will walk you through the process of installing X1 on your system.
+head:
+  - - meta
+    - property: og:image
+      content: /x1-logo.png
+  - - meta
+    - property: twitter:image
+      content: /x1-logo.png
+---

 # Getting Started

 Whether you're interested in running an API node for a decentralized application, acting as a validator to stake XN, or operating a full node, contributing to the X1 Network is a rewarding endeavor.
 Embarking on this journey is straightforward.
 Simply adhere to the guidelines provided below.